illumine/articles/Web-Business-Site-Construction-A-Z/Web-Business-Site-Construction-A-Z.md

 ### Construction Conclusions

 This can cost you only the cost of the domain name. it costed me 24Euros for 2 years.
-Normally this cost around 3000Euros.
+Normally this costs around 3000Euros.
 In terms of time….
 Don’t ask….
 Up to this point you have built up your site, but none knows about it….